robbert-vdh/yabridge/docs/architecture.md

    TODO: Rewrite this after the socket changes are done

-   Actually sending and receiving the events happens in the `EventHandler::send()` and `EventHandler::receive()` functions.
+   Actually sending and receiving the events happens in the `EventHandler::send_event()` and `EventHandler::receive_events()` functions.
    When calling either `dispatch()` or `audioMaster()`, the caller will oftentimes either pass along some kind of data structure through the void pointer function argument, or they expect the function's return value to be a pointer to some kind of struct provided by the plugin or host.
 The behaviour for reading from and writing into these void pointers and returning pointers to objects when needed is encapsulated in the `DispatchDataConverter` and `HostCallbackDataCovnerter` classes for the `dispatcher()` and `audioMaster()` functions respectively.
 For operations involving the plugin editor there is also some extra glue in `Vst2Bridge::dispatch_wrapper`.
 On